davecoll3/speak-ev/TESTING.md

     </details>

 * Result
-  * The homepage hero image, text and terms collapsible combine to inform the user of the sites purpose.
+  * The homepage hero image, text and terms collapsible combine to inform the user of the site's purpose.

 #### ID 5 - 6
 * Expected